Stimulating the Central Nervous System For More Energy, Alertness and Even Calmness (?) in ME/CFS and FM

 Central Nervous System Stimulants May Be Helpful…

-in Chronic Fatigue Syndrome (ME/CFS) and fibromyalgia because they increase alertness, concentration, motivation and energy and can assist with circulatory problems.
+in chronic fatigue syndrome (ME/CFS) and fibromyalgia because they increase alertness, concentration, motivation, and energy and can assist with circulatory problems.
 One study suggests they may be able to help with fatigue and pain as well.

 Plus, the disorder stimulants are most commonly used in – attention hyperactivity deficit disorder (ADHD) – appears to be common in fibromyalgia and probably ME/CFS.
 One study which employed an ADHD self-test found that almost 50% of FM patients tested positive for ADHD.

-Dr. Bateman finds CNS stimulants are more effective in FM-type patients.
+Dr. Bateman finds CNS stimulants are more effective in fibromyalgia-type patients.
 She says “The more pure CFS you have, the less you can fix it with a stimulant” and she raises the problem of sensitivities to drugs.